Maples7/kong-config-manager/README.md

 **SOMETHING GOOD TO KNOW**:

-After each `kcm apply`, the tool will exec `dump` automatically to keep your local config is always refreshed and the same with the remote Kong config.
+After each `kcm apply`, the tool will exec `dump` automatically to keep your local configuration is always refreshed and the same with the remote Kong configuration.

 If you want to review your change before `kcm apply`, you can make good use of `git diff` yourself.
 Of course, `kcm apply` will ask you to determine changes before applying for real.

 ### Examples

-#### CLI config file
+#### CLI configuration file

 For example, `kcm-config.json` in the current working directory: